Zeko has been an online writer for over nine years. She is a former academic researcher and writes about a wide variety of topics.

 Those who are short on time can make a simpler version of this Mother’s Day desert that will also look exactly like a growing plant.
 Just fill a flower pot with regular ice cream, put some toppings like nuts and sprinkles and then garnish it with a few leaves of fresh mint or basil.

-3. Strawberry Roses with Chocolate Petals
+3. Strawberry Bouquet of Roses With Chocolate Petals

-The strawberries are decorated with petals made from modeling chocolate, which is very easy to work with, because it is pliable and basically behaves the same way as play dough.
+The strawberries are decorated with petals made from modeling chocolate, which is very easy to work with because it is pliable and basically behaves the same way as play-dough.

 When your edible roses are ready, you can lay them in a pretty gift box with a ribbon or arrange them in a charming vase with fresh foliage and give them to your mom.

-4. Carved Strawberry Roses
+4. Carved Strawberry Rose Bouquet

 Strawberries can be transformed into rose shapes not only by decorating them with chocolate but also by carving them.
 If you have never done that, check out the video on the right for a simple carving technique that is suitable for beginners and produces amazing results.